-- The Learning Opportunities: Kids are allowed the responsibility of being able to block other users while lacking the ability to delete or hide messages.
-This means that troublesome individuals can be hidden from view but the child’s own troublesome behavior is left open for parental-review and self-reflection.
-In this way the app teaches future social media users good internet etiquette, something today’s adolescents are not discovering until it’s too late.
+- The Learning Opportunities: Kids are allowed the responsibility to block other users while lacking the ability to delete or hide messages.
+This means that troublesome individuals can be hidden from view, but the child’s own troublesome behavior is left open for parental-review and self-reflection.
+In this way, the app teaches future social media users good internet etiquette, something today’s adolescents are not discovering until it’s too late.
 Perhaps Messenger Kids can serve as an appropriate way for parents to explore this digital world with their children.

 - The Exclusions: Advertisements, money, and privacy should not be a concern with Messenger Kids.
-No ads.
-No in-app purchases.
+No ads and no in-app purchases appear.
 The app itself is free to download.
 Facebook has even gone as far as to promise that no data collected will be used for advertising purposes.

 - It’s Not REALLY Facebook: Messenger Kids does not require a Facebook account.
 It is a completely stand-alone app and those who use it will continue to be barred from Facebook until they turn 13.

 - The Features: Creative elements such as emojis, stickers, and GIFs are child-appropriate.
 Parents will be able to limit anything they perceive as adult content.

 - The Ratings: User reviews speak for themselves.
 Messenger Kids stands on Apple’s App store with 4.3 out of 5 stars and 3.7k ratings in total.